 Finally, for clusters mounting a remote datastore, the Datastore with APD response should be changed.

 This setting can be found withing vCenter Server by browsing to: Cluster --> Configure --> vSphere Avalability --> Edit

 Note, either aggressive or conservative can be used.
 For most customers, conservative will be preferred.

 Migrating Storage to HCI Mesh

-Once a mesh relationship has been established, a simple storage vMotion is all that is required to migrate a Virtual Machines storage to a remote vSAN cluster datastores.
+Once a mesh relationship has been established, a simple Storage vMotion is all that is required to migrate a Virtual Machine's storage to a remote vSAN cluster datastores.
 Do note, that you can change the Storage Policy (For instance, changing the RAID from RAID 1 to RAID 5), while you undergo this migration.

 Monitor HCI Mesh

 VMware vSAN HCI Mesh includes a number of default health checks that ensure a solution will be supportable at setup.
-In addition to this, the vSAN performance service when run on both clusters is capible of providing end to end visibility of the IO path for both the clusters providing compute and storage to the virual machine.
-A new "Remote VM" tab will appear on clusters consuming remote storage that enable this performane visibility.
+In addition to this, the vSAN performance service when run on both clusters is capable of providing end to end visibility of the IO path for both the clusters providing compute and storage to the virual machine.
+A new "Remote VM" tab will appear on clusters consuming remote storage that enable this performance visibility.
 This provides Metrics about clusters in the perspective of remote vSAN VM consumption.